MTCawthray/refactor-tractor-fitlit-b/README.md

 Big successes were implementation of SASS for the first time, getting accessibility to a score of 100 on Lighthouse, and resolving all of the above challenges with passing tests.

-## Languages
+## Languages and technology

-Written in JS, HTML, & CSS
+Written in JavaScript, Mocha, Chai, HTML, & SCSS

-## Technology used
+Utilizes Webpack, NPM, & Node

-Built with Visual Studio Code & Atom
+Built with Visual Studio Code

 [Code stored on GitHub](https://github.com/MTCawthray/refactor-tractor-fitlit-b)